Akuli/jou/doc/perf.md

 for two reasons:
 1. Optimizing a large program is slow.
 The optimized program will run faster, but it takes a while for LLVM to figure out how to make the code faster.
     Waiting for the optimizer to do its thing is annoying.
+See Example #1
-2. The optimizer assumes that your code doesn't do some dumb things.
+2. The optimizer assumes that your code doesn't contain dumb things, that cause **undefined behavior** (see below).
+If it does it may behave unpredictably (not crashing when it should do so, etc.).
+See Example #2
-    This can have surprising consequences.

 Let's explore these with more examples.

 ### Optimizing a large program is slow

-TODO: write this section once a large Jou program exists
+TODO: write this section once a large Jou program exists and name it Example #1

 ### Optimizer's assumptions